chandralegend/fastapi-app-template/README.md

-# TalentZap Resume Parser API
+#  FastAPI Server Template

-This is a FastAPI application for parsing resumes and providing structured data.
+This is a FastAPI application template that can be used to quickly create a new FastAPI application.

 ## Running the Application